Arriving at King's

 If you have received a letter from Dr Mody in the post and think that you have been invited for an interview in the UK but don't have specific times and a date, please read the covering letter again (the page on white paper with your address on it) - you have not understood the letter.
 The covering letter explains what the other piece of paper is.

 What if I will need a visa to come to Cambridge for interviews?

-We posted a document to overseas (i.e. non-EU) students on 30 October.
+We posted a document to overseas (i.e. non-EU) students on 31 October and 1 November.
 When presented with an interview invitation, this document will enable you to get a visa (see visa details).